Olaus Islandsmoen

-Olaus Islandsmoen (1873 in Sør-Aurdal – 1949) was a Norwegian educator, museologist and politician.
+Olaus Islandsmoen (1873 in Sør-Aurdal Municipality – 1949) was a Norwegian educator, museologist and politician.

 He was headmaster at Vestoppland Folk High School from 1906 to 1939.
 He was a member of the Parliament of Norway from 1916 to 1918.
 He was a chairman of Noregs Mållag from 1917 to 1921.
 He co-founded of the organization Norske Museers Landsforbund, a forerunner of Norges Museumsforbund, in 1918.
 In the 1930s he was a member of the council of Norges Forsvarsforening.